"Be careful with Ghanaians, they can destroy you": GH man abroad to daughter

 Ghanaian Man Abroad Advises Daughter Not To Trust Fellow Ghanaians, Says They Can Be Dangerous

-- A Ghanaian man living abroad, known as Achieve Doctor on TikTok, advises his daughter Kate to be cautious of Ghanaian friends, claiming they can be destructive, especially in the workplace
+- A Ghanaian man living abroad, known as Achieve Doctor on TikTok, advised his daughter Blessing to be cautious of Ghanaian friends, claiming they can be destructive, especially in the workplace

-- He alleges that Ghanaians tend to be backstabbers, and any negative information they share about someone is readily believed by foreigners and superiors
+- He alleged that Ghanaians tend to be backstabbers, and any negative information they share about someone is readily believed by foreigners and superiors

 - The video has sparked widespread reactions and discussions about trust and cultural dynamics on social media